iyawx/Franka_panda_fw/NEWCONTROLLER.md

 # Building New Controller
-To understand all the essential files of the controllers, we can start with writing a new controller by copying one of the example controllers into a new file.

 Make sure you installed `franka_ros` and `libfranka` in you workspace before you build your controllers.
 For setput instruction, please refer to `SETUP.md`.
 ---